joakimkistowski/HTTP-Load-Generator/README.md

 ### 3.2 Scripting the Requests Themselves

 The requests are specified using a LUA script.
 We recommend modifying one of the examples, such as the [minimal example](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/http_calls_minimal.lua) or the [Dell DVD Store example](https://github.com/joakimkistowski/HTTP-Load-Generator/tree/master/examplefiles/http_calls_dvd.lua).
-The example containt explanations in their code comments.
+The examples contain explanations in their code comments.

 Two LUA functions in the script are called from by HTTP Load Generator:
 * **onCycle()**: Is called at the beginning of each call cycle.
 No return value is expected.
 Initialize all global variables here.
 Note that _math.random_ is already initialized using a fixed seed (5) for reproducibility.